ONCache: A Cache-Based Low-Overhead Container Overlay Network: Background and Motivation

 \section{Background and Motivation}

-We analyze inter-host container networks.
-Among these networks, the overlay networks have the best flexibility and compatibility.
-After quantifying the overhead of an overlay network and exploring the recent efforts of reducing the overhead, we offer the motivation/intuition of the design of ONCache.
+We analyze inter-host container networks, where overlay networks stand out for the superior flexibility and compatibility.
+After quantifying the detailed overhead of overlay networks and exploring recent efforts aimed at mitigating this overhead, we provide the motivation of ONCache.